christinalaanen/alexa-skill-japanese-lucky-day-calendar/README.md

 # Japanese Lucky Day Calendar

-This skill is based on the Calendar Reader for Alexa template.
-The Japanese Lucky Day Calendar utilizes a public Google calendar.
-Each day has one event which describes the day's luckiness.
+This calendar is based on the Japanese rokuyō, which predicts good or bad fortune on any particular day.
+Ask Alexa a date and she will respond with how lucky (or unlucky) that day is and will give suggestions on what activities to engage or avoid.